Effective Treatments for Burnout Syndrome

 - He works not only during working hours but also outside

-The five most common causes of burnout syndrome in the workplace, according to a Gallup survey, are unfair treatment of employees, excessive workload, lack of role clarity, lack of communication and support from the manager, and unreasonable time pressure.1
+The five most common causes of burnout syndrome in the workplace, according to a Gallup survey, are the unfair treatment of employees, excessive workload, lack of role clarity, lack of communication and support from the manager, and unreasonable time pressure.1

 Ways employees can help themselves